-The key is not to use credit the same as you were before.
+The key is to not use credit the same as you did before.
 Instead, replace your bad credit habits with some responsible ones: charging only what you can afford and paying your bills on time.
 When you can't get approved for a regular credit card, getting a secured credit card will work just as well to help rebuild a bad credit history.

 At least not secrets that are about you.
 Even though creditors tell other creditors how you've paid (and not paid) your bills, you have the ability to see the same information.
 By ordering a copy of your credit report, you can remain aware of what creditors are saying about your spending and payment habits.

 If there are errors on your credit report, you have the right to have them removed and replaced with the correct information.